mayur-driod/E-Commerce-Application/README.md

 In this Milestone I made the Address.jsx which consists of a form component where users can enter details such as country, state, pincode etc. I made use of usestate hook to store the inputs and then sent it to the backend using axios.
 Once the data has been sent to the backend the usenavigate hook kicks in and navigates to the /profile page.
 (Do note that only the frontend has been done in this milestone).

 ## Milestone 22
 In this milestone I created an enpoint to recieve the data of the address from the frontend.
 I also used JWT to authenticate the process.

+## Milestone 23
+In this milestone we:
+Create an placeorder button inside cart page and navigate to select address page when clicked.
+Create and select address page that will display all the available address and have an option to select one address.
+Write an backend endpoint that will send all the addresses of the user.

+## Milestone 24
+In this milestone we:
+First we will display all the products we are ordering Next we will display the address user selected to deliver We will display the total value of the cart
+We will have an place order button at the bottom.